 You can use your VSP insurance benefit with Eyeconic.
 With Eyeconic, you can "try on" frames with the Virtual Try-On tool to ensure you get the right look.
 Plus, you will enjoy free shipping and returns.
-Eyeconoic verifies your prescription and performs a 25-point inspection.
-Each qualifying purchase includes a complimentary frame adjustment or contact lens consultation from an eye care professional.
+Eyeconic verifies your prescription and performs a 25-point inspection.
 Visit eyeconic.com to find out more.